Black mecca: Black entrepreneurship

-According to a 2015 study by NerdWallet, the Atlanta area is home to about 2.1 million black owned businesses which is the highest in the nation.
+According to a 2015 study by NerdWallet, the Atlanta area is home to about 2.1 million black owned businesses, the highest in the nation.

 Established in 2005, the Atlanta Black Chamber of Commerce is dedicated to supporting and connecting black entrepreneurs in the Atlanta area.
 Established in 2019, Atlanta's Russell Center for Innovation & Entrepreneurship is America's largest center dedicated to empowering black entrepreneurs and small businesses.

-Black home ownership
+Black homeownership

-In 2020, Atlanta's black home ownership rate was 48.7% which was higher than the national black home ownership average of 44.1%.
-The metro Atlanta home ownership rate was 48.1% which was also higher than the national black home ownership average.
+In February 2023, the Atlanta area's Black homeownership rate of 53% was above the U.S. Black homeownership average rate of 45%.
+The Atlanta area's Black homeownership rate jumped five percentage points during the worst months of the COVID pandemic when mortgage interest rates were at or near historic lows and student loans were paused.
+The Black homeownership rate in the Atlanta area increased more than any other race in the same area between 2020 and 2022.

 Mecca for Black LGBT people

-In 2005, The New York Times reported that Atlanta had become a mecca for LGBT blacks, noting that within the African-American community in the U.S., in which being gay was slightly less accepted than in society as a whole, Atlanta formed a reputation for being a progressive place of tolerance with its "too busy to hate" mantra.
+In 2005, The New York Times reported that Atlanta had become a mecca for out Black LGBT people, noting that within the African-American community in the U.S., in which some consider being gay was slightly less accepted than in society as a whole, Atlanta formed a reputation for being a place inclusive to out LGBT people with its "too busy to hate" mantra.
 Atlanta is also widely noted for its annual Atlanta Black Pride celebration.
 An earlier 2004 article in the Atlanta Journal-Constitution also documented Atlanta as a "hub" or "mecca" for black gays.